 I love this book because of the way Du Maurier does what she does best: brilliant action mixed with atmospheric description and settings.

 I loved the characters in this book.
 There was Mr Davey, the local vicar Mary confides in, Jem, Uncle Joss, and Aunt Patience.
 Each character has a great amount of depth- and I would say all the characters seem very real to the reader.
-Jem clearly has his faults and is immoral, and Mary can be annoying in her self-righteousness- but this is what makes them honest and real.
+Jem clearly has his faults, and Mary can be annoying in her self-righteousness- but this is what makes them honest and real characters.